derbyparty/derby-log/README.md

 - Influenced by [winston-express](https://github.com/ifit/winston-express)

 ## Known Issues
+- Does not work with [Browserify 2](https://github.com/codeparty/racer/pull/169)
 - No support for mulitple loggers
 - No support for winston.profile
+- Actually only log winston methods are supported

 ### Installation
 ```